Karlis-Baltputnis/independent-aggregator-day-ahead-market/sensitivity_analysis/README.md

 The workflow was last validated on 2024-02-01 using MATLAB R2021a.

-Note: intermeddiate results files _DR_surplus_change.mat_ and _main_results.mat_ are not included in this folder due to their large size (~94 MB and ~440 MB).
+Note: intermmediate results files _DR_surplus_change.mat_ and _main_results.mat_ are not included in this folder due to their large size (~94 MB and ~440 MB).
 They can be obtained by running the scripts as described above.